aquasecurity/tracee/docs/integrations.md

 ## Container Enrichment

-Tracee is capable of extracting information on running containers on your system during runtime through tracking created cgroups in kernel and can further enrich the container events from data queried by communicating with the relevant container's runtime and SDK from userspace.
+Tracee is capable of extracting information about running containers through tracking created cgroups in kernel.
+Tracee can further enrich the container events by communicating with the relevant container's runtime and SDK.

-Since this feature is still experimental, it is disabled by default and must be explicitely enabled.
+Since this feature is still experimental, it is disabled by default and must be explicitly enabled.

-In order to enable this capability in the container's trace mode or with tracee-ebpf's binary, use the `--containers` flag.
+In order to enable this capability in the tracee container's trace mode or with tracee-ebpf's binary, use the `--containers` flag.
 If running tracee with tracee-rules, set the environment flag `CONTAINERS_ENRICHMENT` (example below).

-If running tracer-ebpf directly from binary, it will automatically search for known supported runtimes in their default socket's locations.
+If running tracee-ebpf directly (not in a container), it will automatically search for known supported runtimes in their socket's default locations.

 However, when running tracee from a container, the runtime sockets must be manually mounted in order for the enrichment features to work.